Djdefrag/NiceScaler/README.md

  - Installation.

-    NiceScaler does not require any installation, it's a single portable exe usable on any Windows PC
+    NiceScaler does not require installation.
+It's a single portable exe usable on any Windows PC

- - Supported IA backends.

-    Actually NiceScaler utilize only CPU to upscale to be compatible with any PC, even without powerful GPU

  - Features.